Noaaan/MythicMetals/PATCHNOTES.md

 - Runite - Barrages your enemies in ice, freezing them in place.
 - Star Platinum - Lets you swing the staff really fast.
 - Beacon - Grants players in a large radius (18 blocks) a random beacon effect for 30 seconds.
+Added a new sword: The Midas Gold Sword!
+This weapon makes Midas Gold some more milage.

 # 0.15.1
-Fixed serverside Carmot Shield crash.
+Fixed serverside Carmot Shield crash, and updated the Metallurgium Pickaxe texture.

 # 0.14.1
 Forced the usage of owo-lib-0.7.2-no-cme (1.18.2 only).